LouisYC123/growthleads-tech-task/README.md

 ![relational_model](https://github.com/user-attachments/assets/b342d332-10ae-49f4-831f-6b885d68b366)

+## Data Quality management
+The following data quality is enforced:
+Python:
+    - dates are cleaned and standardised
+SQL:
+- NULLs in dates are replaced with date from filename, assigned to 00:00:00
+    - as the lowest granularity we are interested in is daily counts, it was assumed that NULLs could be replaced with filename date + midnight times
+- NULL checks are peformed by dbt and configured in `silver/schema.yml`
+- Accepted value checks are peformed by dbt and configured in `silver/schema.yml`
+- Unique value checks (for dimensional tables) are peformed by dbt and configured in `silver/schema.yml`
+- avoidance of same source + filename is enforced by assigning a source_id and using dbt's 'delete+insert' incremental strategy

 ## Notes
+ - Occasionally the extract.load_to_db tasks fail for unknown reasons, but always pass on the 2nd retry.
  - Due to the nature of the sampled data, and joins on `event_time`, it appears that solution 2 totals are always zero.
- - if you want to run dbt outside of airflow, you have to update 'host' in the dbt/profiles.yml to = 'localhost'
+ - if you want to run dbt outside of airflow, you have to update 'host' in the dbt/profiles.yml to = 'localhost'.
- - Postgres schemas (bronze, silver and gold) are created via a startup script in `docker/db-init-scripts`
+ - Postgres schemas (bronze, silver and gold) are created via a startup script in `docker/db-init-scripts`.

+## Future Development
+With some more development, I would concentrate on the following features:
+- Rows that fail data quality checks to be sent to seperate table for review (plus notifications / alerts of failures)
+    - This can be done with the Great Expectations library although I think dbt has its own built-in solution for this
+- CICD enforced via:
+    - branch protection requiring at least one peer review
+    - pre-commit hooks to ensure standardisation of code formatting
+    - running pytest to perform tests on functions in growthleads_etl module
+    - (dbt now also has unit test funcitonality - seperate from its current data tests )
+    - All of this managed by GitActions upon push